 What if You're Not an Expert?

-But don’t worry, if you’re not an expert there are other ways to stand out.
-For example, personal finance is a crowded blogging niche, but many finance bloggers are not experts with impressive industry credentials.
+But don’t worry, if you’re not an expert, there are plenty of other ways to stand out.
+For example, personal finance blogging is a crowded niche, but many finance bloggers are not experts with impressive industry credentials.
 Some, like Bobby Hoyt of Millennial Money Man, have shared their own debt payoff stories and used that experience to help them stand out.

 Establish Your Visual Standards

-During your first year of blogging, one of your blogging goals should be working to establish a visual standard that will be used for you blog’s branding.
+During your first year of blogging, one of your blogging goals should be working to establish a visual standard that you will use for you blog’s branding.
 This includes things like:

 - A logo